 Fassin, Didier.
 2012.
 Humanitarian Reason: A Moral History of the Present.
 Berkeley: University of California Press.

 Fischer, Michael M. J. 2013.
 “Double-Click: the Fables and Language Games of Latour and Descola; Or, From Humanity as Technological Detour to the Peopling of Technologies.”
-Paper presented at the American Anthropological Association annual meeting, Chicago, November 22.
+Paper presented at the Annual Meeting of the American Anthropological Association, Chicago, November 22.

 Fortun, Kim.
 2013.
 “From Latour to Late Industrialism.”
-Paper presented at the American Anthropological Association annual meeting, Chicago, November 22.
+Paper presented at the Annual Meeting of the American Anthropological Association, Chicago, November 22.

 Harvey, David.
 2005.
 A Brief History of Neoliberalism.
-Oxford: Oxford University Press.
+New York: Oxford University Press.